mistakia/nano-community/docs/getting-started-devs/protocol-reference.md

 - connect to previously connected peers stored in the database
   - establish a tcp connection
   - send a keepalive message
-  - check to see if peer is a representative by requesting a vote on a random block
+  - check to see if peer is a representative
 - keepalive messages propagate a list of 8 random peers
 - when online weight is below minimum, send keepalive to preconfigured peers
   - default host: peering.nano.org
   - default port: 7075
 - search peers for reps every 3s when below minimum online weight, otherwise every 7s
+- to check if a peer is a rep a vote is requested on a random block, the peer has 5s to respond

 #### Notable Functions